 Henry P. Strong

-The ABCFM replied to this letter to Reverend Strong, who then communicated with Dr. Whitman, resulting in Whitman writing the American Board in June, 1834:
+The ABCFM replied to this letter to Reverend Strong, who then communicated with Dr. Whitman, resulting in Whitman writing the American Board in June 1834:

-I regard the Missionary cause as based upon the Atonement, and the commands and promises of the Lord Jesus Christ to his Ambassadors and Church; and that it involve the holiness and happiness of all that may be reclaimed from Sin.
+“I regard the Missionary cause as based upon the Atonement, and the commands and promises of the Lord Jesus Christ to his Ambassadors and Church; and that it involves the holiness and happiness of all that may be reclaimed from Sin.
 I regard the Heathen as not having retained the knowledge of the true God and as perishing as described by St. Paul.
 I esteem it the duty of every Christian to seek the advancement of the cause of Christ more truly than they are wont to their own favorite objects.
 I pray that I may have only such feelings in desiring to be received as a helper in the Missionary Cause.
 I am ready to go to any field of usefulness at the direction of the A. Board.
-I will cooperate as Physician, Teacher or Agriculturalist so far as I may be able, if required.
+I will cooperate as a Physician, Teacher, or Agriculturalist so far as I may be able if required.
 I am not married and I have no present arrangement upon that Subject.
-Yet I think I should wish to take a wife, if the service of the Board would admit.
-I am in my thirty second year.
+Yet I think I should wish to take a wife if the service of the Board would admit.
+I am in my thirty-second year.
 My mind has long been turned to the missionary subject.
-For the last Six months I have been more intent upon it than before.
-I wish soon to have definite course.
+For the last six months, I have been more intent upon it than before.
+I wish soon to have a definite course.

 Yours in Christian fellowship,

 Due to the ill health that had prevented Marcus from completing his ministerial studies, the ABCFM was hesitant to accept him as a missionary and did not appoint him despite letters assuring them that his health had improved.
 Later in 1834, Marcus again had letters written on his behalf to the ABCFM to become a medical missionary.
-On January 6, 1835 the Board met and appointed Dr. Whitman as a missionary doctor.
+On January 6, 1835, the Board met and appointed Dr. Whitman as a missionary doctor.
 His appointment began with orders to accompany Samuel Parker to the Rocky Mountains that summer and scout out mission lands.
 Marcus settled affairs in Wheeler and set out to acquire the last thing missing in his life – a wife.

-Marcus may have previously been acquainted with Narcissa Prentiss prior to his February, 1835 visit to her family’s home that ended with his marriage proposal.
+Marcus may have previously been acquainted with Narcissa Prentiss before his February 1835 visit to her family’s home that ended with his marriage proposal.
 At that time, some missionary couples were introduced by mutual acquaintances for what seems to us today to be a marriage of convenience, the individuals hardly knowing one another, but having common morals and goals.
 Narcissa Prentiss was from Amity, New York.
-She had also applied to the American Board of Commissioners of Foreign Missions, but was told that unwed females were not accepted.
+She had also applied to the American Board of Commissioners of Foreign Missions but was told that unwed females were not accepted.
 Her prayers were answered when Marcus Whitman entered her life.
-Narcissa accepted Marcus’ proposal and they both had a year to anticipate their marriage while Marcus made his journey west for the first time with Samuel Parker.
+Narcissa accepted Marcus’ proposal, and they both had a year to anticipate their marriage while Marcus made his journey west for the first time with Samuel Parker.

-On his return trip east, Dr. Whitman was accompanied by two Nez Perce boys whom he renamed Richard and John.
+On his return trip east, Dr. Whitman was accompanied by two Nez Perce boys who he renamed Richard and John.
 He also wrote a report to the ABCFM stating his belief that women could make the cross-country journey (before this, no woman of European descent had crossed the Rocky Mountains).
 Marcus still hoped to find another couple to join them in their Oregon venture.
-He heard of Henry and Eliza Spalding who were to be missionaries among the Osage people and had already started for their destination.
+He heard of Henry and Eliza Spalding, who were to be missionaries among the Osage people and had already started for their destination.
 But, Marcus caught up to them and convinced them to join the Oregon missions.
-After the Spaldings agreed, Marcus returned to New York where he married Narcissa Prentiss on February 18, 1836.
+After the Spaldings agreed, Marcus returned to New York, where he married Narcissa Prentiss on February 18, 1836.
 The beginning of their married life was also the beginning of their journey west to a new life as missionaries among the Cayuse people, with whom they spent the rest of their lives.

 In 1859, Cushing Eells, an associate of Whitman, built the Whitman Seminary on the grounds of the old mission.
 Later, it was moved to Walla Walla and became Whitman College.
-The site of the Whitman’s death and their mission is now the Whitman Mission National Historic Site run by the National Park Service.
+The site of Whitman’s death and their mission is now the Whitman Mission National Historic Site run by the National Park Service.
 This Historic Site preserves the foundation ruins of the mission buildings and the restored irrigation ditch, millpond, and orchard.
 The Great Grave contains the remains of the 1847 massacre victims.

 A visitor center houses artifacts uncovered by archaeologists and interprets the history of the mission and missionary efforts in the Oregon country.
-The mission is located about seven miles west of Walla Walla, Washington on a short connecting road leading south from U.S. 12
+The mission is located about seven miles west of Walla Walla, Washington on a short connecting road leading south from U.S. 12.

 Source: National Park Service